tsmith4014/hack-chatt/README.md

 ## Conclusion

 Following these steps will deploy your hackathon signup website using AWS services.
 Users can sign up with their email addresses, which will be processed by a Lambda function and stored securely in an S3 bucket.
 The website is hosted on S3 for a simple, scalable, and cost-effective solution.
+2 KEY POINTS after the Terrafrom Apply you do still need to follow the steps above to change the index.html file to point to the correct API Gateway endpoint; (the terraform can be adjusted later to do this for you) as well as setting the bucket policy for the website-bucket only, the email bucket doesnt need a policy unless you want to restrict access to it.

 ---